Ostereo

 Ostereo is a UK-based record label, publisher, influencer, and marketing company using technology to promote streams and video views for its artists.
 The organization is also known for providing management services.
 Ostereo was founded in April 2016 by Howard Murphy.
-In late 2019, Ostereo launched a new Management division.

 History

 In 2010, Blackpool-born Howard Murphy founded Amurco, a music sync and licensing agency servicing brands and broadcasters such as Ferrari, IKEA, Netflix and MTV.
 Murphy launched Ostereo in Manchester in 2016.
 Its business model is to combine the aspects of the traditional music industry, with technology and data to promote artists and build their careers in the modern day media industry.
 To this end, the company places emphasis on social media such as Facebook, Instagram and Twitter, user-generated-content platforms like YouTube, TikTok and music streaming services like Spotify, Apple Music and Deezer.
-Ostereo is located at The Landing at MediaCityUK, a hub for high-growth technology.
+Ostereo was first located at The Landing at MediaCityUK, a hub for high-growth technology.
+As of 2023, Ostereo is headquartered in both Manchester and London, with team members located in both cities.